luvnft/podsearch/README.md

 - [ ] ~~Implement https://github.com/GoogleChromeLabs/quicklink and Instant.page~~
 - [ ] ~~Set up CI/CD pipeline for backend (here: https://medium.com/@fredrik.burmester/nuxt-3-website-with-cloudflare-workers-and-github-actions-336411530aa1)~~
 - [x] ~~Try Workes on Cloudflare just in case, with the nitro template~~ (using cloudflare images and pages)
+- [ ] ~~Lag desktop moden~~
+- [ ] ~~Lag iPhone moden~~
+- [ ] ~~Lag Android moden~~
+- [ ]  ~~Add audio noise denoising on backend to clean up safari audio recordings as they are very muddy due to Safari being restrictive~~ (Was implemented primarily to address the issues associated with Safari and it's horrible audio-recording issues, but it didn't really solve much.
+The audio was denoised and clean, but the muffled speech was unavoidable.
+This was the main reason to create an app).
+- [ ] ~~Disable animation button~~ (nah)
+- [ ] ~~Skal være mulig å paste en link til youtube/tiktok/ehatever side og få svarer på hvilken episode det kommer fra~~
+- [ ] ~~Add word, by, word, highlighting during playback. and ..The animate.css text shall be only one liners so it needs to be split but for this to work we need to get the word-token-times, which isn't yet implemented~~
+- [ ] ~~Download all podcats (should be)...~~
+- [ ] ~~Move navbar to bottom~~ (bad idea, so no)
+- [ ] ~~Brul en annen audio player kanskje som er bedre til å ferche metadata???~~
+- [ ] ~~Add the firefox colors as the nuxt progress bar bar color  and find out why loding indicator doesnt work~~ (This is meaningless as the NuxtLoadingIndicator is only present on SPAs not SSR apps.
 - [x] Fine-tune the search functionality based on phrase-searching and typo-tolerance
 - [x] Fix the indexing bug that causes the entire database to be re-indexed each time
 - [x] Add loading spinner only for firefox/chrome-based audioPlayers